 5 Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God [am] a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth [generation] of them that hate me;”

-Ye shall make you no idols nor graven image, neither rear you up a standing image, neither shall ye set up [any] image of stone in your land, to bow down unto it: for I [am] the LORD your God.”
+“Ye shall make you no idols nor graven image, neither rear you up a standing image, neither shall ye set up [any] image of stone in your land, to bow down unto it: for I [am] the LORD your God.”
 (Leviticus 26:1)

-Forasmuch then as we are the offspring of God, we ought not to think that the Godhead is like unto gold, or silver, or stone, graven by art and man’s device.”
+“Forasmuch then as we are the offspring of God, we ought not to think that the Godhead is like unto gold, or silver, or stone, graven by art and man’s device.”
 (Acts 17:29)

-But what saith the answer of God unto him?
+“But what saith the answer of God unto him?
 I have reserved to myself seven thousand men, who have not bowed the knee to [the image of] Baal.”
 (Romans 11:4)

 Idolatry, according to Webster, is “the worship of idols or excessive devotion to, or reverence for some person or thing.”
 Carrying around Mary idols, bowing down towards Mary idols, burning incense for Mary idols, and praying to Mary idols is IDOLATRY by definition.
-The very definition of worship according to the Bible is to bow down.
-So when Roman Catholic idolaters are bowing down, no matter how they try to justify it, is IDOLATRY.
+The very definition of worship according to the Bible, is to bow down.
+So when Roman Catholic idolaters are bowing down, no matter how they try to justify it, it is IDOLATRY.

 ◄ 4352. proskuneó ►